Free Perl Interpreters, Compilers, Source Code, Binaries and Ports

 Free Perl Compilers, Interpreters, Ports, Binaries, Source Code and Implementations

 Below are a list of Perl ports and binaries for various systems.
 Listed here are also the places where you can get the source code for Perl, should you want to compile it yourself or embed it into your program.
 Note that if you use Linux, FreeBSD, Mac OS X or a Unix-type system, chances are that you already have Perl on your system.
-If you're looking for a reference or tutorial to help you with Perl programming, check the Frequently Recommended Books for Webmasters page instead.

 Related Pages